reol224/Vushboard/README.md

 <img src ="vulnerabilityDashboard.jpg">

 ## Input Example :
+### How to read a Linux package
+example : subscription-manager-1.24.42-1.el7.x86_64
+(separate at the "-")
+Package Name : subscription-manager
+Package Version : 1.24.42
+Package Release : 1.el7
+Package Architecture : x86_64
+(Package Type : implied.
+Always RPM for a Fedora / CentOS or Red Hat system)

 #### Windows Software
 On a Windows System, open powershell
 Open powershell and type